camunda/camunda-docs-static/get-started/content/rpa/installation.md

   * `key`: the User Key from the API Access overlay
   * `status-update-method`: set to `polling`
   * `webhook`: add `#` to the beginning of each line with a webhook config property to ignore the line

+UiPath On-Premises

-* When using UiPath On-Premises, please follow the instructions in the config file
+* please follow the instructions in the config file

+Automation Anywhere

+* TODO: describe config values

+Logging configuration

 * We recommend to enable simple logging by adding this as the last line to `application.yml`:
   * `logging.level.org.camunda.bpm.rpa.bridge.externaltask: DEBUG`

-* Launch the RPA Bridge by
+Launch the RPA Bridge by

 ```sh
 java -jar camunda-bpm-rpa-bridge.jar